spassvogel/gilles-game/docs/thoughts.md

 [x] todo: find GURPS basic set: characters

-[ ] each weapon / armor has a STR requirement
+[ ] each weapon / armour has a STR requirement
 [ ] shields and weapons have a integrity property (1-0) when it reaches 0 it breaks

 23/08/2019 WORLD MAP